habibunayka/schoolhub-oscar/README.md

 # SchoolHub

 SchoolHub is a full-stack monorepo that provides a web platform for managing school activities.
-It combines an Express.js API and a modern React interface to handle authentication, clubs, events, posts, and more.
+It combines an Express.js API and a modern React interface to handle authentication, clubs, events, posts, and more. this project created by Terima Kasih.

 ## Features